ZhiShengYuan/debian_nftable_gateway_proxy/README.md

 }
 ```

-in this configure file,the `{enp4s0,ppp0}` should replace by the WAN interface name in your device,and `enp3s0` to the LAN interface, `192.168.2.1/24` to the network of your LAN,`{ssh,https,http,1080}` to the port you want to open to WAN
+For this configuration, the `{enp4s0,ppp0}` object should be replaced by the anme of the WAN interface on your device, the `enp3s0` object should be replaced by the name of the LAN interface on your device, the `192.168.2.1/24` object should be replaced by your LAN IP CIDR, and the`{ssh,https,http,1080}` object is list of ports that you want to enable on your WAN interface.

-please attention that this configure file only proxy often use port,if you want proxy all port,just replace `tcp dport {80,443,22,3389,853} redirect to :1234` to `ip protocol tcp redirect to :1234`
+Please notice that only often used ports will go through proxy for the configuration above.
+If you want all ports to go through proxy, just replace `tcp dport {80,443,22,3389,853} redirect to :1234` with `ip protocol tcp redirect to :1234`.

-the UDP traffic won't be proxy(in my option,the best way to relay UDP is L2 VPN instead this,there is lots of problems of v2ray UDP relay)
+The UDP traffic won't go through proxy (In my opinion, the best way to relay UDP is L2 VPN instead.
+There are lots of problems of v2ray UDP relay).

-the `/etc/iprules/bypass.nft` is the IP list you want to bypass
+The file `/etc/iprules/bypass.nft` is the IP list you want to bypass (IP list of China).

-the format of this file like this
+An example of the bypass list:

 ```
 define bypassd = {